Prince Gong: Names

-Yixin is the pinyin romanisation of the Mandarin pronunciation of his Manchu name I-hin.
+Yixin is the pinyin romanization of the Mandarin pronunciation of his Manchu name I-hin.
 He shared his surname Aisin Gioro with the other members of the Qing imperial family.
 His courtesy or art name was "Master of the Yuedao Hall" or "Hall of the Way of Music".

-Kung is the Wade-Giles romanisation of Mandarin pronunciation of the same Chinese character 恭, now spelt Gōng in pinyin.
+Kung is the Wade-Giles romanization of Mandarin pronunciation of the same Chinese character 恭, now spelt Gōng in pinyin.
 It is not really a name but a part of a descriptive title — "The Respectful Prince of the Blood" — previously borne by Changning, the fifth son of the Shunzhi Emperor.
 The Chinese title 王 translates literally as "king" but is usually understood as a "prince" in terms of the imperial Chinese nobility.
 Because Changning's rank had not been given "iron-cap" status, each generation of his descendants were reduced in rank unless they somehow proved themselves anew and earned a new title of their own.
 Yixin, however, was given "iron-cap" status and his direct heirs inherited his full title as well.
 In English, however, it is usually misunderstood as a name: Prince Kung in older sources and Prince Gong in newer ones.
 He was also sometimes known as the "Sixth Prince" or, less flatteringly, "Devil #6".
 He was posthumously known as "the Respectful and Loyal Prince of the Blood": Prince Kung-chung or Gongzhong.